-- appropriate to meet the objectives - evaluate how well the learning objectives are met, whether they are realistic and what steps teachers take to assess the learning in planning further work other work.
-Students are influenced strongly by teachers' enthusiasm for their subject.
-Imaginative lessons that are vivid, real and relevant motivate learners.
+- appropriate to meet the objectives - evaluate how well the learning objectives are met, whether they are realistic and what steps teachers take to assess the learning in planning further work

 T3.
 How well do teachers interest, encourage and engage students?